 As set out in the Articles of Association, the Board of Directors has 10 members.
-The composition of QNB's Board of Directors reflects the ownership structure of QNB, with five members of the Board of Directors, including the Chairman, being representatives of the QIA, with the remaining five members from the private sector being elected by shareholders at the General Assembly meeting.
+The composition of QNB's Board of Directors reflects the ownership structure of QNB, with five members of the Board of Directors, being representatives of the QIA, with the remaining five members from the private sector being elected by shareholders at the General Assembly meeting.
 Members of the Board of Directors are appointed or elected for a period of three years.
+The Chairman and Vice Chairman are elected by the Board of Directors.
 The majority of the Directors are required to attend for there to be a quorate Board of Directors meeting.
 A Director may appoint another Director to represent and vote for him in his absence.
 Decisions of the Board of Directors are made by majority votes of those present (in person or by proxy) at the meeting.
 In the event of a split decision, the Chairman holds the casting vote.